AuDigitalHealth/lingo/docs/design/integration-points.md

 ### Name Generator

-The name generator is quite simple.
+The name generator interface is quite simple.
 Lingo sends a request containing an OWL axiom with SNOMED Identifiers replaced with names of the concepts.
 The name generator responds with a suggested preferred term and fully specified name for the concept.

+While out of scope for Lingo's documentation, it is a good example of how Lingo can be extended to execute externalised processes to assist with terminology authoring.

 ```mermaid
 graph LR